Lacosamide (By mouth)

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not freeze the oral liquid.
-Throw away any unused medicine after 7 weeks of first opening the bottle.
+Throw away any unused medicine 7 weeks after you open the bottle.

 Drugs and Foods to Avoid: